llynxai/agents/README.md

    npm install @llynxai/agents
    ```

-2. Agents are meant to be ran in a backend Node environment. you can create a simple script to test it out after properly setting up the dependencies.
+2. Agents are meant to be run in a backend Node environment.
+You can create a script to test them out after properly setting up the required dependencies.

    ```js
    // agent-script.js